open-component-model/ocm/docs/ocm/model.md

   If the component descriptor is signed (directly or indirectly by one of its referencing component versions) a digest of a resource is stored along with the resource description.
-THis is required because there might be different digest and resource normalization algorithms.
+This is required because there might be different digest and resource normalization algorithms.

 - **`srcRef`** (optional) *struct*

   This field is used to describe the sources used to generate the resource.
-  This is done by a field
+  The selection is done by the following two fields:

   - **`identitySelector`** *map[string]string*